Michael Freiert | Job Captain/BIM Manager

 In his spare time, he helped found Minnesota’s largest nonprofit community workshop/makerspace and still volunteers there.
 He also shares his time with a local roller derby league and leads workshops on locks and physical security—among other hobbies.

-Each experience has added to his interest in the behind-the-scenes details and the design finesse that bring a project to its full potential.
-"We’ve an eclectic mix of individual skills, interests, and applications at NewStudio Architecture for varied design challenges," he adds.
-"It’s a good space for a kilt-wearing renaissance man."
+Each experience focused his interest in the details and design finesse that polish a project.
+"We’ve an eclectic mix of individual skills and interests at NewStudio Architecture for varied design challenges," he adds.
+"It’s a good space for a kilt-wearing Renaissance man."

 Favorite Office Supplies: